UWest Health Alert

 Other safety measures:

-- Masking.
-Masking is no longer mandatory; however public health agencies continue to highly encourage masking in public indoor spaces.
-Anyone who prefers to wear a mask indoors on campus is welcome to continue to do so.
-Unvaccinated individuals are highly encouraged to do so.
-Note that some offices and faculty may have their own masking requirements in the interest of health sensitivities.
-Please adhere to those posted or stated guidelines.
-Masks are available at the reception desk in the lobby of the AD building.
+- Masking mandatory until further notice in all classrooms, offices, and shared indoor public spaces Masks are available at the reception desk in the lobby of the AD building.
 UWest reserves the right to modify this and other COVID-19 safety guidelines as necessitated by public health conditions.
 If you have any questions about masking on campus, contact email@example.com.

 Vaccination & Booster Requirement

-All students, faculty, and staff must be fully vaccinated and boostered—if eligible—in order to come to campus.
+All students, faculty, and staff must be fully vaccinated and boosted—if eligible—in order to come to campus.

 You can schedule appointments or find walk-in clinics for vaccinations and boosters at myturn.ca.gov or Vaccines.gov.
 Appointments can also be made by calling the California COVID-19 Hotline at 1-833-422-4255.